Search

 Index health

-Check search index health with the doctor command:
+Check overall instance health (FS/DB consistency, broken wikilinks, backups, and more) with the doctor command:

 docplatform doctor